Amercement: Early Norman rule

-This system of amercements is found in working order as early as the Norman Conquest of 1066, but was still regarded as an innovation at the accession in 1100 of Henry I. As the number of entities having legal jurisdiction over a given location increased, the sums demanded from a wrong–doer who wished to buy himself back under protection of the law had become increasingly burdensome.
+A system of amercements was in place as early as the Norman Conquest of 1066, but was still regarded as an innovation when Henry I acceded to the throne in 1100.
+As the number of entities having legal jurisdiction over a given location increased, the sums demanded from a wrongdoer who wished to buy himself back under protection of the law had become increasingly burdensome.
 He had to satisfy claims of the victim's family, of the victim's lord, of the lord within whose territory the crime had been committed, perhaps of the church whose sanctuary had been invaded, of other lords who could show an interest of any sort, and finally of the king as lord paramount.
 It became practically impossible to buy back the peace once it had been broken.
-The Crown, however, stepped in, and offered protection on certain conditions: the culprit surrendered himself and all that he had to the king, placing himself “in misericordiam regis,” and delivering a tangible pledge (vadium) as evidence and security of the surrender.
+The Crown, however, stepped in, and offered protection on certain conditions: the culprit surrendered himself and all that he had to the king, placing himself “in misericordiam regis”, and delivering a tangible pledge (vadium) as evidence and security of the surrender.
 Strictly speaking, the man's life and limbs and all that he had were at the king's mercy.
-The Crown, however, found that it might defeat its own interests by excessive greed; and generally contented itself with moderate forfeits.
+The Crown, however, found that excessive greed could be self-defeating, and generally contented itself with moderate forfeits.
 Rules of procedure were formulated: the amounts taken were regulated partly by the wealth of the offender, and partly by the gravity of the offence.
 Further, it became a recognized rule that the amount should be assessed by what was practically a jury of the culprit's neighbours; and attempts were also made to fix a maximum.

 Thus a sort of tariff grew up, which the Crown usually respected in practice, without abandoning the right to demand more.
 Such payments were known as “amercements.”
 For petty offences, men were constantly placed “in mercy”: for failure to attend meetings of a hundred or county; for false or mistaken verdicts; for infringements of forest rights.
 The Charter of Henry I (chapter 8) had promised a remedy, drastic indeed but of a reactionary and impossible nature.
 His promise, to abolish altogether the system of amercements (then of recent introduction) and to revert to the earlier Anglo–Saxon system of bots and wites, was made only to be broken.
 No one could expect to pass through life (perhaps hardly through a single year) without being subjected to amercements.